 How to be Successful at Job interviews?
-Recently, I went to a career event where I was provided with advice on how to be successful at job Interviews.
-Mind you this is just a guide for a successful interview.
-However, I found them so helpful and I felt I should share with you guys.
+Hey everyone, I hope you are doing well.
+In today’s post, I will be sharing a few tips on success in job interviews.
+I recently went to a career event where they gave me advice on how to be successful at job Interviews.
+Mind you.
+This is just a guide for a successful interview.
+However, I found them helpful and felt I should share them with you guys.

-- Typical Interviews structure includes – Introductions, Job Information, Interview Questions, Your Questions and finally Wrap up
+- The typical Interview structure includes – Introductions, Job Information, Interview Questions, Your Questions, and Wrap up.

-- If you are nervous, remember the interviewers will probably be nervous too!
+- If you are nervous, remember the interviewers will probably be scared too!

 - Find out all you can about the job and the company.
-Read the job information and have a look at the company website, or talk to someone who works there.
+Read the job information, look at the company website, or talk to someone who works there.
 This shows you’re interested in working there.

 - Have some answers prepared in advance.
-There are a few commonly used interview questions, for example, Tell me about yourself/current job, what are your strengths and weaknesses.
+There are a few commonly used interview questions: Tell me about yourself/your current job and your strengths and weaknesses.

-- Take a copy of your application/CV, it isn’t an exam, you don’t have to have it memorised
+- Please take a copy of your application/CV; it isn’t an exam, and you don’t have to memorise it.

 - Aim to arrive 10 minutes early (early is always better than late)